hashb/chenna.me/_posts/2023/2023-01-03-my-last-10-years-on-github.md

 Generate your own contribution graph at <https://github-contributions.vercel.app/>

 I created my github account almost 10 years go in March of 2013.
-I was in India for mid 2016.
+I was in India until mid 2016.
-I mainly used github for my personal website (github pages) and some Kaggle stuff.
+I mainly used github for my personal website (github pages) and some Kaggle stuff until this point.

 August of 2016, I moved to Utah for grad school.
 I worked at [LL4MA Lab](https://robot-learning.cs.utah.edu/people) and we mainly used Bitbucket.
 Because